evo-biomech/replicAnt/README.md

 5. Once the **Unreal Engine** installation has completed in the background, restart your computer.
 Afterwards, we’ll set up the project.

 ### Setting up the replicAnt project
-1. If you have not done so already, clone the replicAnt repository to your computer.
-The total project size will be ~5GB.
+1. If you have not done so already, download the latest [replicAnt release](https://github.com//evo-biomech/replicAnt/releases) to your computer and unzip it.

+Alternatively, you can clone the full GitHub repository, in case you want to actively partake in further developement:

 ```bash
 git clone https://github.com/evo-biomech/replicAnt
 ```

-This will take a while.
-There are a lot of files to be copied.
-Make a cup of tea?

 2. Once the download has finished, you will next need to download the curated set of assets (3D meshes and materials).
 NOTE: This project is running under a non-commercial license and any assets used for the generation of synthetic datasets may not be used or re-distributed for commercial purposes.
 It's all about the free stuff for everyone.